SokichiFujita/react-flux-babel-webpack-eslint-jest/README.md

 # react-flux-babel-webpack-eslint-jest

-An non-opinionated project generator for React and Flux.
+A non-opinionated project generator for React and Flux.

 - Keep the project clean.
 This generator doesn't leave own traces in the generated project.
 - Facebook's official React toolchains are adopted.